 Variable costs change when a higher production level requires increased capacity or other adjustments.
 These costs can go up or down.
-For example, larger manufacturers may decrease overall unit costs by negotiating lower prices on bulk purchases.
+For example, larger manufacturers may decrease their overall unit costs by negotiating lower prices on bulk purchases.
 This is known as economies of scale.
-But other variable costs, such as labor, may go up as production increases.
-Variable costs include labor, raw materials, equipment repairs, and commissions.
+But other variable costs, such as labour, may go up as production increases.
+Variable costs include labour, raw materials, equipment repairs and commissions.

 The marginal cost formula

 To calculate the marginal cost, divide the change in cost by the change in quantity or the number of additional units.
-The formula follows:
+The formula is as follows: